jasonjiajs/insta-fb-tiktok-boston-restaurants/README.md

 ## Case Study - Life Alive Organic Cafe
 While the estimated 30% improvement in overall engagement is promising, not all restaurants are likely to unlock the full benefits by increasing content creation efforts on TikTok.
 This could be because the restaurant's customer base might not use TikTok regularly (e.g. older audience) and/or creating video content on TikTok might be a challenge (e.g. because it takes more time than images or text).
 However, for restaurants that target younger audiences and are already creating video content, but have limited activity on TikTok, shifting resources towards TikTok is likely to significantly improve overall engagement.

-[Life Alive Organic Cafe](https://www.lifealive.com/), a Boston-based cafe is a perfect example.
+[Life Alive Organic Cafe](https://www.lifealive.com/), a Boston-based cafe is a perfect example of a restaurant who will benefit from our recommendations.
 It specializes in organic, plant-based food with vegan and vegetarian options, and is especially popular amongst the younger demographic.

 <img width="837" alt="image" src="https://github.com/jasonjiajs/insta-fb-tiktok-boston-restaurants/assets/90637415/c21ae924-1393-4f21-bb1f-293711f9fd55">